Dr. Kristi Zimmerman, Medical Director

 When not at the hospital, Dr. Zimmerman enjoys hiking, kayaking, antiquing, gardening and working out with her husband Larry and dogs Zurich and Jett.
 Life is good!

-Although her favorite activity is spending time with her family, Dr. Lockhart also loves horseback riding, traveling, kayaking, and eating dessert!
+Although her favorite activity is spending time with her family, Dr. Marie also loves horseback riding, traveling, kayaking, and eating dessert!

 Dr. Lee Ann Toolan